wilsonmar/oss-perf/README.md

    which enterprises pay for to fund development of this repo.

 <a name="Table">
-## Table </a>
+## Table of Capabilities and Components </a>
-The approach described here consists of these capabilities and components:
+The capabilities of our approach is described below in one sentence (with associated components):

 | Description | Components |
 | ----------- | ---------- |